 2) When using FILS authentication, in the Device ID element in the Association Response frame.

 3) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4-way handshake.

+For MLO, using the following procedures, an AP MLD shall provide a device ID:

+When using 4-way handshake,the Device ID KDE is included in message 3 of the 4-way handshake in response to the receipt of a Device ID KDE in message 2 of the four-way handshake.

+When using FILS authentication, the Device ID element is included in the Association Request frame in response to the receipt of a Device ID element in the Association Request frame.

-A STA may delete a stored device ID at any point in time for implementation specific reasons.
+A STA or an MLD may delete a stored device ID at any point in time for implementation specific reasons.

-When a non-AP STA sends a device ID to an AP, it shall use the device ID most recently received from the ESS of which the AP is a member.
+When a non-AP STA or a non-AP MLD sends a device ID to an AP or AP MLD, it shall use the device ID most recently received from the ESS of which the AP or AP MLD is a member.

-When an AP with dot11DeviceIDActivated equal to true receives a frame that is not a PASN frame, containing a device ID from a non-AP STA and the AP recognizes the received device ID, the AP shall perform one of the following actions:
+When an AP or an AP MLD with dot11DeviceIDActivated equal to true receives a frame that is not a PASN frame, containing a device ID from a non-AP STA or a non-AP MLD and the AP or the AP MLD recognizes the received device ID, the AP or the AP MLD shall perform one of the following actions:

-1) Set the Device ID Status field of the Device ID KDE or Device ID (sub)element to 0 to indicate that the AP recognizes the non-AP STA and set the Device ID field to zero length (indicating the current device ID is maintained).
+1) Set the Device ID Status field of the Device ID KDE or Device ID (sub)element to 0 to indicate that the AP or the AP MLD recognizes the non-AP STA or the non-AP MLD and set the Device ID field to zero length (indicating the current device ID is maintained).

 2) Assign a new device ID value in the Device ID field and set the Device ID Status field of the Device ID KDE or Device ID (sub)element to 0 in the appropriate frame.